tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Requirements
-Requires Web App Builder for ArcGIS 1.1 for the Web App builder widgets.
-The Esri widgets require JS API 3.11 or less.
+* Web App Builder for ArcGIS 1.1 or greater for the Web App builder widgets.
+* Maritime Chart Service widgets require JS API 3.11 or less.
+* ArcGIS for Maritime Server 10.3.1

 ## Instructions
 Deploying Widgets: